cerbero90/laravel-enum/README.md

 }
 ```

-We can assign a bitwise value or an array of values/bitwise backed cases to the `permissions` property and receive back a cases collection when we access such property:
+we can assign a bitwise value or an array of bitwise values/cases to the `permissions` property and receive back a cases collection:

 ```php
 $user->permissions = 3;